kelvinthuo999/technical_writing/README.md

 - Stick to one term throughout the document.
 Avoid renaming things.
 - Spell out unfamiliar acronym and the put the acronym in parentheses.
 Both should be in bold.
 - If an acronyms is used a few times, don't define it.
-- An acronym should only be defined only if;
+- An acronym should only be defined only if:
 	1. It is significantly shorter than the full term.
 	2. Appears many times in the document.
 - Avoid pronouns by all means.